-Diagrammatic Presentation of Data gives an immediate understanding of the real situation to be defined by data in comparison to the tabular presentation of data or textual representations.
-Diagrammatic presentation of data translates pretty effectively the highly complex ideas included in numbers into more concrete and quickly understandable form.
+The diagrammatic presentation of data gives an immediate understanding of the real situation to be defined by the data in comparison to the tabular presentation of data or textual representations.
+It translates the highly complex ideas included in numbers into a more concrete and quickly understandable form pretty effectively.
 Diagrams may be less certain but are much more efficient than tables in displaying the data.
 There are many kinds of diagrams in general use.
 Amongst them the significant ones are the following:

 (i) Geometric diagram

 (ii) Frequency diagram

 (iii) Arithmetic line graph